splunk/public-o11y-docs/admin/authentication/SSO/sso-ADSF.rst

 *********************************************************************

 .. meta::
-   :description: Configure the Microsoft Active Directory Federation Services (ADFS) SSO integration to let your users log in to Observability Cloud using your Microsoft ADFS portal.
+   :description: Configure the Microsoft Entra Federation Services (ADFS) SSO integration to let your users log in to Observability Cloud using your Microsoft ADFS portal.

-The Microsoft Active Directory Federation Services (ADFS) SSO integration lets your users log in to Observability Cloud using your Microsoft ADFS portal.
+The Microsoft Entra Federation Services (ADFS) SSO integration lets your users log in to Observability Cloud using your Microsoft ADFS portal.

-Before you begin configuring the Microsoft Active Directory Federation Services (ADFS) integration, ensure you have completed the steps in :ref:`sso-label`, including the section :ref:`Name an SSO integration<naming-note-sso>` to learn about naming your integrations.
+Before you begin configuring the Microsoft Entra Federation Services (ADFS) integration, ensure you have completed the steps in :ref:`sso-label`, including the section :ref:`Name an SSO integration<naming-note-sso>` to learn about naming your integrations.

-This integration is only available for Microsoft Active Directory with ADFS.
+This integration is only available for Microsoft Entra with ADFS.
 In addition, you need to have the following fields in your ADFS configuration:

 - First Name
 - Last Name